trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 var newInteractionError: NSError?

-// This is a stateful object - we will use this to go through the flow. let interaction = Openid4ciNewInteraction(interactionArgs, interactionOpts, &newInteractionError)
+// This is a stateful object - we will use this to go through the flow. let interaction = await runAsync() { Openid4ciNewInteraction(interactionArgs, interactionOpts, &newInteractionError) }

 // It's a good idea to check the issuer's capabilities first if !interaction.preAuthorizedCodeGrantTypeSupported() {